How innovative is your company?

 George Krasadakis

+Founder of Innovation Mode Limited, the company behind Ainna.ai.
 Author of Innovation Mode 2.0 (Springer Nature, 2026).
-Sole inventor of 20+ AI/ML patents.
+Sole inventor of 24+ AI/ML patents.
 25+ years across industries and markets as a cross-disciplinary practitioner, with senior roles ranging from deep engineering and data modelling, through product architecture and product leadership, to innovation programme architecture.
-Founder of five technology ventures, including Ainna.ai.
+Founder of five technology ventures.
 MSc Computational Statistics, University of Bath.
-500+ Google Scholar citations.
+600+ Google Scholar citations.